stevedonovan/gentle-intro/7-shared-and-networking.md

 Recall the `Rc<RefCell>` strategy for _dynamically_ doing a mutable borrow on shared references.
 The threading equivalent to `RefCell` is `Mutex` - you may get your mutable reference by calling `lock`.
-While this reference exists, no other thread can access it. `mutex` stands for `Mutual Exclusion' - we lock a section of code so that only one thread can access it, and then unlock it.
+While this reference exists, no other thread can access it. `mutex` stands for 'Mutual Exclusion' - we lock a section of code so that only one thread can access it, and then unlock it.
 You get the lock with the `lock` method, and it is unlocked when the reference is dropped.